-Generally, the period covered is January 1, 2018, through the date you stopped performing the duties of your position.
-If the period covered differs from January 1, 2018, through the date you stopped performing the duties of your position (for example, you assumed office between October 1, 2017, and December 31, 2017, or you are combining statements), the period covered must be specified.
+Generally, the period covered is January 1, 2019, through the date you stopped performing the duties of your position.
+If the period covered differs from January 1, 2019, through the date you stopped performing the duties of your position (for example, you assumed office between October 1, 2018, and December 31, 2018, or you are combining statements), the period covered must be specified.
 The reporting period can cover parts of two calendar years.

-Investments, interests in real property, business positions held, and income (including loans, gifts, and travel payments) received during the period covered by the statement must be reported.
-Do not change the preprinted dates on Schedules A-1, A-2, and B unless you are required to report the acquisition or disposition of an interest that did not occur in 2018.
+Report: Investments, interests in real property, business positions held, and income (including loans, gifts, and travel payments) received during the period covered by the statement.
+Do not change the preprinted dates on Schedules A-1, A-2, and B unless you are required to report the acquisition or disposition of an interest that did not occur in 2019.